Figshare data model and concepts

 Users - A user can create items, projects and collections.
 Users having a Figshare account will also have a public author profile page, where public items/collections authored/co-authored by them, or public projects that they collaborate on will show up.
 The user does not have a public profile page until they have public content.

-Views - A measurement of how many times the item page has been viewed.
+Views - A measurement of how many times the Figshare item page has been viewed.
+More information on how we track usage metrics can be found in this article.

 Other useful definitions